Aberlady Bay

 Payment Method:N/A

-Parking Restrictions:There is no overnight parking permitted between the hours of 2200-0600.
+Parking Restrictions:Overnight parking is restricted between the hours of 2300-0400 during the months of April to September.
 Penalty charge notices of £100 will be issued for non-compliance of parking restrictions.

 Toilets:Yes